Poggen/portfolio/content/blog/how-to-get-started-with-semantic-naming-of-colors.md

 ![](https://www.jakobmagnusson.se/assets/semantic-1.png)

-**1/ Create an example design**
+**1/ Example design**

 Here's our example design, as you can see its just a text with underline and a background.

 ![](https://www.jakobmagnusson.se/assets/semantic-2.png)

-**2/ Example design with semantic naming**
+**2/ Semantic naming of example design**

-Text color is the first color in the foreground, so we name it "foreground/primary".
-Underline color is the second color in the foreground so we name it "foreground/secondary.
-And we name the background color "background/primary".
+The text color is the first color in the foreground, so it's "foreground/primary".
+Underline color is the second color in the foreground it's "foreground/secondary.
+And the background color is "background/primary" since there's only one.

 ![](https://www.jakobmagnusson.se/assets/semantic-3.png)

-**3/ Visualise and add as color styles in Figma**
+**3/ Visualise the color scheme**

-Now that we have established our tokens let's add them as color styles in Figma.
-Presenting colors as cards with their token is an easy way to have them in a design systems library.
+Now that we have established a naming convention let's add the color scheme as cards in Figma.
+It gives everyone an easy way to overlook the "one source of truth" for colors in the design system library.

 ![](https://www.jakobmagnusson.se/assets/semantic-4.png)

 **4/ Add a dark color scheme**

 The dark mode of the color scheme is just an inverted version of the light color scheme.
-Just a second row of cards for the dark scheme and add "/dark" and "/light" at the ending of the string for each color scheme.
+Add a second row of cards for the dark scheme and "/dark" and "/light" at the ending of the string for each color scheme.

 ![](https://www.jakobmagnusson.se/assets/semantic-5.png)

-**5/ Inspect the color styles in Figma**
+**5/ Add as color styles in Figma**

-And here's how it looks as color styles in Figma.
-We have established a convention of working with colors in Figma that is easy to maintain.
-This example design is with six colors but I've used it for professional projects with 30+ color using the same principles.
+Go ahead and add both of your new colors schemes as color styles in Figma.
+It should look something like this when finished.

 ![](https://www.jakobmagnusson.se/assets/semantic-6.png)